veertuinc/anklet/README.md

 ```

 For production, we recommend running a [redis cluster](https://redis.io/docs/latest/operate/oss_and_stack/reference/cluster-spec/) on infrastructure that is separate from your Anklet hosts and has guaranteed uptime.

+Your config.yml file must define the database in one of the following ways:
+- Using the `database` variables (under each plugin).
+- Using the `global_database_*` variables (applies to and overrides the `database` variables under each plugin).

 ### Plugin Setup and Usage Guides